mitradip-niser/de_solver/README.md

 ### ode/ode_ord2_ev_det.f95
 This code is used to determine the possible **eigen values** of a **second order ODE**.
 It basically plots y<sub>exp</sub>-y<sub>calc</sub> vs different values of the eigen value parameter (**m** in this code) and the zeros of this function are the eigen values.
 This code is a half-finished one and can be considered as an extension of *ode/ode_evp_rk_ode2.f95*.

-###### COMPILATION AND USAGE:
+#### COMPILATION AND USAGE:
-These codes have been complied and tested in **gfortran 5.4.0** in **Linux Mint 18.1** and is expected to run in the same or higher version of gfortran.
+These codes have been complied using **gfortran 5.4.0** and tested in **Linux Mint 18.1**.
+It is expected that the codes will compile in the same or higher version of gfortran.
 Since there are quite a few interactions with files, the user is requested to download and complie the code rather than using any online compiler.